 The ACT is an exam used by colleges and universities to make admissions decisions.
-ACT measures a high school student's readiness for college, and provides colleges with one common data point that can be used for compare all applicants.
-The ACT is administered district-wide once a year in the Fall on a predetermined date selected by ACT.
+ACT measures a high school student's readiness for college and provides colleges with one common data point that can be used to compare all applicants.
 At IDEA, the ACT will be administered to students in grades 11 and 12.
+One administration of the ACT is state-funded, while the other administration is IDEA-funded.
+IDEA staff will register all students and request applicable accommodations for eligible students.

-NAEP (National Assessment of Educational Progress)
+National Assessment of Educational Progress (NAEP)

-Also called the "Nation's Report Card", provide educators, policymakers, elected officials, and parents information on students' academic performance in reading and mathematics in comparison to other students locally and in other states.
+The National Assessment of Educational Progress, also called the "Nation's Report Card", provides educators, policymakers, elected officials, and legal guardians information on students' academic performance in reading and mathematics in comparison to other students locally and in other states.
 It serves as a common measure of student achievement across the country.
 A small sample of students is selected to participate each year.